What to do when you get Error: 0031 Sensor Disconnected error on your new Timberline or Ironwood grill.

 What Does the Grill Do when this Message Occurs?

 The grill continues to cook but at a reduced performance.

 The grill has detected that the flame sensor is not connected.
-This could be due to a bad connection to the flame sensor or a failed sensor.
+This could be caused by any of the following factors: